Upper East Side Neighborhood Review - Manhattan Moving Guide 2024

 The Upper East Side is considered District #2.

-This neighborhood has a wonderful selection of public and private schools to choose from.
+This neighborhood has a wonderful selection of public and private schools.

 Here are some of the most talked-about: